blackfirefly000/AIBackup2/README.md

 Mobius1 - huge thanks for fixing bugs and saving me alot of headache!
 MajorFivePD (dsvipeer) - All bugs were fixed + added new backup blackfirefly000 - Menu, SWAT, Motor Unit, weapons, individual depts, config, and more

-Greetings from Germany to all Capitalists around the World!
-What a nice Life we all have!
-REMEMBER TO FIGHT AGAINST COMMUNISM! -Mooreiche
 ```
 Credits to Mooreiche: https://github.com/Mooreiche/AIBackup
 And to dsvipeer: https://github.com/dsvipeer/AIBackupRemaster

-**Contact [blackfirefly000](https://github.com/blackfirefly000) on [Discord](https://discord.gg/YNJxjDMQdF) or the [FiveM Forums](https://forum.cfx.re/u/blackfirefly000/summary) for suggestions, comments, and other concerns.
+**Contact [blackfirefly000](https://github.com/blackfirefly000) on [Discord](https://discord.gg/YNJxjDMQdF) or the [FiveM Forums](https://forum.cfx.re/u/blackfirefly000/summary) for suggestions, comments, support, and other concerns.
 Support is mainly provided on discord.
 If you would like to assist in the project, message me on Discord or through the FiveM forums.**

 # INSTALLATION | REQUIREMENTS | PREVIEWS | DOWNLOAD | HOW TO USE: